 - Perhaps the Home Office is mistaken when they say you have broken rules in the past.
-If they have made a factual error in your monthly progress reports, or in the bail summary, you should point this out to the judge. - Perhaps you are waiting for a decision on your immigration case or on an asylum claim, or you have an outstanding appeal to stay in the UK.
+If they have made a factual error in your monthly progress reports, or in the bail summary, you should point this out to the judge. - Perhaps you are waiting for a decision on your immigration case or on an asylum claim, or you are waiting for your appeal to stay in the UK to be heard or decided.
 Naturally, you wish to wait for a positive decision, and absconding or breaking bail conditions would damage your case.
-You should argue therefore that you have no interest in running away while your case is being decided. - Perhaps you have sureties, or you will be living with family or close friends.
-In this case, you can make the argument that you have a strong reason to stay in one place.
-This is particularly the case if you have a child to look after, or an elderly relative or someone with an illness. - Perhaps you yourself have a medical condition, or a problem that needs treatment, which means that you must stay in one place in order to receive treatment.
-In such a condition, you are unlikely to run away.
+You should argue therefore that you have no interest in running away while your case is being decided. - Perhaps you have financial supporters, or you will be living with family or close friends.
+In this case, you can make the argument that you have a strong reason to stay in one place. - A strong reason to argue why you will not abscond if you are released is if you have to look after a child (and particularly a child who you looked after before you were detained), or an elderly relative or someone with an illness.

-- In some cases, the Home Office will have strong reasons for believing you will abscond.
+- Perhaps you have a medical condition, or a problem that needs treatment, which means that you must stay in one place to receive treatment.
+In such a condition, you are unlikely to run away. - In some cases, the Home Office will have strong reasons for believing you will abscond.
 You might have broken conditions of release in the past, or stopped signing on for some reason.
 In this situation, it may be unlikely that a judge will trust you a second time.
 However, there are arguments you can make: - Why did you abscond the first time or break your conditions?
-If you explain the reason to the judge, they may be sympathetic. - Has something changed since the time when you broke your conditions?
+If you explain the reason to the judge, they may be sympathetic. - O Has something changed since the time when you broke your conditions?
 Perhaps you used to have an addiction problem, which you are now addressing, or perhaps you had an accommodation problem, which prevented you from signing regularly.
 If you explain how things are different now, the judge may be more likely to trust you.